What are the OTC Stocks?

 The OTC stocks represent both great risk and the potential for great reward, depending both on the OTC market and the skills of the trader.
 A lot of OTC stock is issued by businesses which have very limited histories concerning their operation, or they may be companies that are financially distressed with poor credit ratings.
 A lot of OTC stocks are considered mot liquid, because of the low trading volume and the difficulty that can arise when trying to sell OTC stocks.
 Unlike the major stock exchanges, OTC stocks do not have high trading volumes usually, which can mean waiting for a buyer, sometimes for an extended length of time.

 Any investor in OTC stocks should use care.
-Many times an in OTC stocks can lead to a complete loss of the investment capital, so money should only be used that can be lost without any financial difficulty.
+Many times an investment in OTC stocks can lead to a complete loss of the investment capital, so money should only be used that can be lost without any financial difficulty.
 Research the company and the stock, and look at past performance as much as possible.
 Research any available financial reports, and any data on management for the company.
 Keep in mind that it may be difficult to sell any OTC stocks invested in right away, without a waiting period until an interested buyer comes along.
 Just like any stocks, OTC stocks can be a worthwhile investment if the company is sold and has good management, but these stocks do generally pose higher risks of losses than the stocks traded on the centralized exchanges do.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.